ceoloide/corney-island/README.md

 * Middle bracked PCB with touchpad (Holds both halves together rigidly)
 * stabilizer cutouts Needs more research...
   Thanks https://github.com/jasonhazel for measuring the ChocFox WOB 3u spacebar stabilizer spacing.
 (40mm)

+## Make my own
+It's not finised really.
+But you can find the latest build artifacts [here](https://tbaumann.github.io/typematrix_split_new/)

 ## How to